saltstack/salt-bootstrap/README.rst

 ..
 Note::

-  This ``README`` file is not the absolute truth to what the bootstrap script is capable to do, for that, please read the generated help by passing ``-h`` to the script or even better, `read the source`_.
+  This ``README`` file is not the absolute truth to what the bootstrap script is capable of, for that, please read the generated help by passing ``-h`` to the script or even better, `read the source`_.